bealwang/lambda-image/README.md

-# MEHI
+# lambda-image

-Mouse Embryo Heart Imagery

 [![Build Status](https://travis-ci.org/septicmk/MEHI.svg)](https://travis-ci.org/septicmk/MEHI)

 ## About

-MEHI is a python library for processing large-scale 3D spatial and temporal mouse embryo date. the paralleled version is built on Spark.
+lambda-image is a python library for processing large-scale 3D spatial and temporal mouse embryo date. the paralleled version is built on Spark.

-MEHI includes the basic module for image processing, like preprocessing, registration, 2-side fusion, segmentation, tracking. the project contains two implementation, a paralleled version and a serial version. the paralleled version is written against Spark's Python API(Pyspark), making use of scipy, numpy, PuLP and pandas
+lambda-image includes the basic module for image processing, like preprocessing, registration, 2-side fusion, segmentation, tracking. the project contains two implementation, a paralleled version and a serial version. the paralleled version is written against Spark's Python API(Pyspark), making use of scipy, numpy, PuLP and pandas

 ## Requirements